mvac7/SDCC_ayFXplayer_Lib/README.md

 ## Description

-This project is an opensource library to launch sound effects for the PSG AY-3-8910 or compatible.
+Library for launch sound effects for the PSG AY-3-8910 or compatible.

-It is an adaptation of ayFX REPLAYER Fixed Volume v1.31 made by SapphiRe. http://www.z80st.es/blog/tags/ayfx
+It is an adaptation of [ayFX REPLAYER](http://www.z80st.es/blog/tags/ayfx) Fixed Volume v1.31 made by SapphiRe.

 The names of the functions have been changed to adapt it to the nomenclature of the sound libraries of the fR3eL project.